Who Are Highly Compensated & Key Employees?

-Example: Fred (different Fred than previous example), Daphne, and Velma each own one-third Mystery Machine, Inc. They also each own 30% of Scooby Snacks, Inc., with Shaggy owning the remaining 10%.
+Example: Fred (different Fred than the previous example), Daphne, and Velma each own one-third Mystery Machine, Inc. They also each own 30% of Scooby Snacks, Inc., with Shaggy owning the remaining 10%.
 Since Fred, Daphne, and Velma own a combined total of 100% of Mystery Machine and 90% of Scooby Snacks, the two companies are related through a controlled group relationship.

 Mystery Machine, Inc. sponsors a 401(k) plan.
 Even though Shaggy does not have any ownership in Mystery Machine, he is still an HCE and key for purposes of that 401(k) plan, because he owns more than 5% of a related company.

 Working with related companies presents a number of unique challenges and opportunities when it comes to retirement plans.
 If you are or think you might be related to another company, give us a call and we will be glad to work with you.

 In the meantime, click here for an FAQ on controlled groups or here for an FAQ on affiliated service groups.

 There aren’t quite as many twists and turns under the compensation test, but there are a few.